DustinVanPraet/SQLShowcase/Evolution of DB Updates/From Zero to Hero.md

 -- Input variables for gameset_id, win_amount desired, and # of times the turn repeats.
 EXEC QueueTicketWinAmount 1482, 10.00, 5
 ```
-Unfortunately, the following are still additional issues that aren't solved with this Stored Proc:
+**Unfortunately, the following are still additional issues that aren't solved with this Stored Procedure**
 - It didn't eliminate the need to look up the gameset_id using the active gamesets query.
 - It doesn't expedite and solve the initial issue when requested multipliers are 10x, 1x, 5x, and 50x in that specific order.
 - It also doesn't run a check on errors if the win_amount doesn't exist within a gameset.
 - Accidentally inserting the wrong gameset_id can put the turns on another gameset and cause a forced crash resulting in a loss of resources chasing a one time, non existent bug.
 - Some turns can win on the same multiplier over 100,000 different ways.
 Win_data_json determines how the solving will play out but our previous attempts uses the same win_data_json for every turn.
 <br>
 With this starting foundation, I decided to dig deeper.
-In order to solve all of the issues listed above as several others, the following Stored Procedure was created:
+In order to solve all of the issues listed above as several others, the following Stored Procedure was created.
+Several comments are included in the Stored Procedure explaining different areas of the script.
 <br>

 #### Input: